Top Pick: JessEm 08530

 Overview

-After building countless face frames, dozens of pieces of furniture and even counters with a biscuit joiner it provides a portable and high quality joint.
+It provides a portable and high-quality joint after building countless face frames, dozens of pieces of furniture, and even counters with a biscuit joiner.

-While it has limitations versus the DOMINO with the depth and joint strength, it is certainly an option for face frames or plywood edge joinery.
+While it has limitations versus the DOMINO with the depth and joint strength, it is undoubtedly an option for face frames or plywood edge joinery.

 Features